Purdue-SoCET/aft-hello-uart/README.md

+# aft-hello-uart
-# riscv-hello-uart
+Fork of riscv-hello-uart
-Minimal bare-metal RISC-V assembly code with UART output for execution in QEMU
+M/S-mode RISC-V assembly code with UART output for execution in AFTx07.
+Used for basic print to magic address (0xB0000000) testing.

-## Requirements
-### Tools:
-- riscv64-unknown-elf-gcc
-- riscv64-unknown-elf-ld
-- riscv64-unknown-elf-objcopy
+Comment out mret to run in M-mode, else it runs in S-mode.

 ### Building:
-Make

-### Execution:
-qemu-system-riscv64

-## Building
-make all
+make meminit

-## Running
+### Cleaning:
-make run
+make clean

+### Running:
+Run with Vaftx07 executable.
+Vaftx07 meminit.bin